benshuailyu/online-thesaurus-vim/README.md

 # Online-thesaurus-vim
-This is a vim plugin that retrieves the synonyms and antonyms of a given word from the website at www.thesaurus.com.
+This is a vim plugin that retrieves the synonyms and antonyms of a given word from the website www.thesaurus.com.

-The credit for the original ideas go to Anton Beloglazov <http://beloglazov.info/> and Nick Coleman <http://www.nickcoleman.org/>.
+The credit for the original ideas goes to Anton Beloglazov <http://beloglazov.info/> and Nick Coleman <http://www.nickcoleman.org/>.
 ![](./screenshot.png)

-This plugin is implemented partially because the original plugin by Anton at https://github.com/beloglazov/vim-online-thesaurus seems to have stopped working as for 12/05/2018 on vim 8.0 on windows or Mac.
+This plugin is implemented partially because the original plugin by Anton at https://github.com/beloglazov/vim-online-thesaurus seems to have stopped working as for 12/05/2018 with vim 8.0 on windows or Mac.
 The original implementation was through a bash script so a git bash installation is normally needed on windows.
 The current implementation eliminates this necessity by programming the core functionality in python.

 ## Pre-requisites
-1) Vim must have been compiled with python support (either python 2 or python 3 would work).
+1) Vim must have been compiled with python support (either python 2 or python 3 would work.
+See the Customization section if only python 3 is supported by your vim).
-2) A python 2 or python 3 distribution is installed and it working properly with Vim.
+2) A python 2 or python 3 distribution is installed and it is working properly with Vim.
 The plugin relies only on standard libraries so there is no need to install extra packages in your python distribution.

-To check you have both conditions satisfied, simply fire your vim and do
+To check that you have both conditions satisfied, simply fire your vim and do

 ```:py print(“hello”)```
 or